meineerde/form_forms/README.md

 having to override whole views (which are almost impossible to patch) or having to monkey patch existing code which is hard to maintain.

-form_forms is originally intended to be used with the simple_form gem and uses its API in several of its shipped element definitions.
+FormForms is originally intended to be used with the simple_form gem and uses its API in several of its shipped element definitions.
 While it is possible to not use those and provide custom definitions, we require simple_form as a dependency right now.